duyanghao/cluster-coredns-controller/README.md

 ## Principle

-The cluster-coredns-controller is a kube-like controller(refer to [sample controller](https://github.com/kubernetes/sample-controller)) which watches the Kubernetes API for the TKE Cluster and synchronizes dynamic cluster domains to coredns by updating the Corefile.
+The cluster-coredns-controller is a kube-like controller(refer to [sample controller](https://github.com/kubernetes/sample-controller)) which watches the Kubernetes API for the TKE Cluster and synchronizes dynamic cluster domains to coredns by updating the Corefile and relevant Zonefile.
 The principle of cluster-coredns-controller is similar to [ingress-nginx-controller](https://github.com/kubernetes/ingress-nginx) and can be illustrated as follows:

 ![](docs/images/architecture.png)